 Source your food locally whenever possible

+Be mindful about where you shop for food and eat.
 That means hitting the farmers market on a regular basis and choosing restaurants that work with local farms.

 Better yet, grow it yourself!